oesteban/hcph-sops/docs/data-management/post-session.md

     ```

 ### Convert eye-tracking into BIDS with *bidsphysio*

+!!! warning "Instead of the current specifications, we are using [the following BEP](https://bids-specification--1128.org.readthedocs.build/en/1128/modality-specific-files/eye-tracking.html)"

 - [ ] Pull the latest docker image of esavary/bidsphysio with:
     ``` shell
     docker pull esavary/bidsphysio